Ute (band): History

 British-born Ian Dixon and Wayne Elliott met in 1987 when both were students at Adelaide's Elder Conservatorium of Music, while studying music.
 They formed a dance, jazz group, Switzerland and completed their studies.

 Dixon and Elliott relocated to Melbourne, where they formed Ute.
 The group recorded demos and found greater interest in the English market, hence they relocated to London in the 1990s.
 They issued their debut album, Free to Be...
 Free to Breathe, in 1992 via 33 Records, with the pair co-producing.
+Adrian Jackson in the Age wrote that they had "devised an intelligently constructed set of insistent, funky grooves as a background to a series of instrumental solos (notably Dixon's incisive trumpet and Dale Barlow's cool tenor saxophone), and even a couple of clever (Krazy Cool D-Zine)."
+They released their major label debut Under the External in 1995.
+Sharon Aris of the Sydney Morning Herald said of it "A freewheeling soulful vibe permeates the album which cuts a jazz groove with rap, turntables, keyboard and percussion."